Foundations and geotechnical services

 Expertise

 Whether your project site is located at the bottom of the ocean or in shallow waters, it’s hard to tell what’s going on beneath the surface.
 And how your project may be impacted by those conditions – or even at risk.
 That’s where we come in.
-At Fugro, we provide you with a complete understanding of the conditions and hazards at your project site.
+At Fugro, we provide you with a complete understanding of the conditions and hazards at your project site through geotechnical surveys.
 With our reliable, accurate data, you’ll be able to manage and minimise risks.
-And together we’ll come up with the best, most cost-effective foundation design for your site that lasts a lifetime.
+And together we’ll come up with the best, most cost-effective foundation engineering solution for your site that lasts a lifetime.

 Max Daarnhouwer